 The last thing mobile users want to do is spend their time tapping unnecessarily.
 So give them what they need on your lead page.
 They’re more likely to scroll than to tap a hidden menu.
 Besides, it’s proven that people don’t mind scrolling.

 Of course, understanding these trends is only the first step to having a pioneering website.
-Best practice is to use a marketing and communications agency, such as JEV, to help you squeeze every drop of potential out of your website.
+The best practice is to use a marketing and communications agency.
+Such as JEV, to help you squeeze every drop of potential out of your website.